waveform-computing/rastools/docs/install.rst

 =================

-On Windows it is simplest to install from the standalone MSI installation package available from the `homepage <http://www.waveform.org.uk/rastools/>`_.
+On Windows it is simplest to install from the standalone MSI installation package available from the `homepage`_.
 Be aware that the installation package requires administrator privileges.

 Apple Mac OS X
 ==============

-XXX To be written
+*XXX To be written*

 Other Platforms